Certified Equine Specialist, Neurofeedback Practitioner, PLT Therapy, Professional Behavior Analyst, Success Catalyst

 Ron has always been an entrepreneur at heart.
 He started his first company at the age of 23, with no formal education after high school, from the basement of his parent’s home and turned it into a multimillion-dollar operation and one of the top three private investigation firms in the United States with 49 employees.
-Together with his wife Lisa, Ron has successfully started 6 companies, has helped thousands of clients, and has a heart to serve others.
+Together with his wife Lisa, Ron has successfully created several companies, and helped thousands of clients, and has a heart to serve others.

-In 2018 they sold their dream home, and moved to Back Forty Farms, a 42-acre ranch just outside of Kuna, and created NeuroBalanced.
-This slice of heaven includes many experienced therapy horses, a variety of farm animals and wildlife, a large creek nestled along the property - all in a safe, quiet, peaceful and healing environment.
+In 2018 they sold their dream home, moved and created Back Forty Farms, a 42-acre ranch and is also the home of NeuroBalanced.
+This slice of heaven includes many experienced therapy horses, a variety of farm animals and wildlife, a large creek nestled along the property - all in a safe, quiet, gated, peaceful and healing environment.

 Ron is author of Passion In Action and Love Your Work - Unlock Your Potential, Love Your Life

-Ron and Lisa have two amazing children and have been married for 28 years.
+Ron and Lisa have two amazing children and have been married for over 30 years.

-TI-EAL (Trauma Informed Equine Therapy), Certified in PLT (Polychromatic Light Therapy) • Professional Behaviors Analyst (CPBA) • Driving Forces Analyst (CPDFA) • Entrepreneurship Master Coach • Leadership & Development Master Coach • Personal Success Master Coach • Principles of Christian Life Coaching • Communication and Interview Mastery • Certified Business Strategy & Growth Expert • Go-Giver Life & Business Master Coach
+TI-EAL (Trauma Informed Equine Assisted Learning) • Applied Suicide Intervention Skills Certification • Certified in PLT (Polychromatic Light Therapy) • Professional Behaviors Analyst (CPBA) • Driving Forces Analyst (CPDFA) • Entrepreneurship Master Coach • Leadership & Development Master Coach • Personal Success Master Coach • Principles of Christian Life Coaching • Communication and Interview Mastery • Certified Business Strategy & Growth Expert • Go-Giver Life & Business Master Coach

 Bachelor of Science Mathematics Secondary Education, Certified Equine Specialist